-Bike East Bay is paying close attention to current development of COVID-19 in Northern California.
-We are following California Department of Public Health guidelines, in addition to guidelines at the Alameda County and Contra Costa County level (see resources and FAQs below).
+Bike East Bay continues to pay close attention to current development of COVID-19 in Northern California.
+We are following California Department of Public Health guidelines, in addition to guidelines at the Alameda County and Contra Costa County level (see additional resources and FAQs below).

 I know that the coming weeks will be a time of stress and social isolation.
 I hope that bicycling can be a way for you to help maintain a healthy immune system and positive outlook during these difficult times.